 Tom felt some peace because he was beginning to trust that within the quiet space inside him, he could find answers and he could find more peace and love.

-Are you beginning to see how coming into a loving space can bring you more peace and clarity in whatever situation you find yourself in?
+Are you beginning to see how coming into more love can bring you more peace and clarity in whatever situation you find yourself in?

-#3 How living in the loving space takes the struggle out of holding onto resentment
+#3 How living in Big Fat Love takes the struggle out of holding onto resentment

-Resentment can only happen when you’re repeatedly reliving your perception of a troubling past and bringing it into the present moment.
+Resentment can only happen when you’re repeatedly reliving your perception of hurts from a troubling past and bringing it into the present moment.

-When you’re living in a loving space, there’s no space for resentment because your heart is open, your mind is curious and you’re open and willing to seeing situations and other people with new eyes–in the present moment.
+When you’re living in Big Fat Love, there’s no space for resentment because your heart is open, your mind is curious and you’re open and willing to seeing situations and other people with new eyes–in the present moment.

 You’re willing to see them in new ways where you might have shut them off or pushed back in some way before.